 - to advocate on behalf of community gardeners and city farms

-- to provides education and information on their website and social media
+- to provide education and information on their website and social media

 - to provide a mapping service to document community food systems around Australia